tschaub/mapjack/readme.md

 ## Getting it

 Mapjack is distributed as a Greasemonkey-style user script.
-It should work with either [Greasmonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) in Firefox or [Tampermonkey](https://chrome.google.com/webstore/detail/dhdgffkkebhmkfjojejmpbldmpobfkfo) in Chrome.
+It has been tested to work with both [Greasmonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) in Firefox and [Tampermonkey](https://chrome.google.com/webstore/detail/dhdgffkkebhmkfjojejmpbldmpobfkfo) in Chrome.
 Note that it won't work as a straight [user script](http://www.chromium.org/developers/design-documents/user-scripts) in Chromium because it depends on `unsafeWindow` (be warned!).

 The script is hosted here: [tschaub.net/mapjack/mapjack.user.js](http://tschaub.net/mapjack/mapjack.user.js)

-Installation instructions depend on the extension you're using.
-Until you find more detail here, look to the extension docs for user script installation.
+If you already have either Greasemonkey or Tampermonkey installed, just click on the link above to install the script.
+If you don't, go install them first, and then come back to click.

 ## Using it